-Some parents keep costs to a bare minimum by borrowing or renting curriculum from a friend or a support group, using public school textbooks, using the library, or using all-inclusive basic curricula (such as thick grade-level workbooks available at discount stores, et cetera).
+Some parents keep costs to a bare minimum by borrowing or renting curriculum from a friend or a support group, using public school textbooks, using the library, or using an all-inclusive basic curriculum (such as thick grade-level workbooks available at discount stores, et cetera).
 E. D. Hirsch’s Core Knowledge series or the State Standards of Learning used with library books would be examples of these options.

 Another budget saver is multi-level and/or reusable curriculum.
 Those dollars seem to stretch if you can use the same content-area program for all or most of your students (examples: KONOS curriculum, Diana Waring’s history guides, Bible Study Guide for All Ages, Greenleaf Press, Five in a Row, Student Of the Word, Janice Van Cleave’s science books, Beautiful Feet guides, et cetera).
 The same applies if you can re-use the material for a later student (such as math textbooks, Learning Language Arts through Literature, most unit study guides, or other non-consumable items).